Creating a LoadBalancer Service

 - Service Type: Select LoadBalancer.

-- Namespace: namespace that the workload belongs to.
+- Namespace: Select the namespace that the workload belongs to.

-- Service Affinity: For details, see externalTrafficPolicy (Service Affinity).
+- Service Affinity: For details, see Service Affinity (externalTrafficPolicy).

-- Cluster level: The IP addresses and access ports of all nodes in a cluster can access the workload associated with the Service.
-Service access will cause performance loss due to route redirection, and the source IP address of the client cannot be obtained.
+- Cluster-level: The IP addresses and ports of all nodes in a cluster can access the workload associated with the Service.
+However, accessing the Service may result in decreased performance due to route redirection, and the client's source IP address may not be obtainable.

-- Node level: Only the IP address and access port of the node where the workload is located can access the workload associated with the Service.
-Service access will not cause performance loss due to route redirection, and the source IP address of the client can be obtained.
+- Node-level: Only the IP address and port of the node where the workload is located can access the workload associated with the Service.
+Accessing the Service will not result in a performance decrease due to route redirection, and the client's source IP address can be obtained.

 - Selector: Add a label and click Confirm.
 The Service will use this label to select pods.
 You can also click Reference Workload Label to use the label of an existing workload.
 In the dialog box that is displayed, select a workload and click OK.